Combat Arms Ear Plugs Lawsuit

 3M’s Combat Arms Ear Plugs Caused Hearing Damage to U.S. Veterans

-RPWB attorneys are investigating cases from veterans nationwide who suffered partial or total hearing loss as a result of defective Combat Arms Ear Plugs, which were distributed by the U.S. military for many thousands of soldiers, including those headed to combat zones, from 2003 to 2015.
+RPWB attorneys are investigating cases from veterans nationwide who suffered partial or total hearing loss as a result of defective Combat Arms Ear Plugs, which were distributed by the U.S. military for many thousands of service members, including those headed to combat zones, from 2003 to 2015.

-Between 2003 and 2015, the dual-ended 3M Combat Arms Ear Plugs (version 2) were standard issued equipment for soldiers.
-This included soldiers who were deployed to combat zones, including Iraq and Afghanistan.
-The plugs were supposed to provide two levels of ear protection: one side was intended to block all noise and the other was intended to protect the eardrums from gunfire and explosions while still allowing soldiers to communicate freely.
+Between 2003 and 2015, the dual-ended 3M Combat Arms Ear Plugs (version 2) were standard issued equipment for service members.
+This included those who were deployed to combat zones, including Iraq and Afghanistan.
+The plugs were supposed to provide two levels of ear protection: one side was intended to block all noise and the other was intended to protect the eardrums from gunfire and explosions while still allowing military personnel to communicate freely.

 Please fill out the form on this page to begin your free, no obligation case review.